nithronium/baseapp/README.md

+# OpenDAX BaseApp UI
+## User Interface for Trading and Wallets Management

-Base react application to build a trading platform application
+Base React application to build a trading platform interface for use with OpenDAX: https://github.com/openware/opendax Why React?
+We consider it's the biggest frontend community and have capacities to work in mobile native.

-You can see an example of running application here: https://demo.openware.com/

 ---